wedaa/LongTail-Log-Analysis/README.md

 34) I might have a bug in the code for "Median" statistics in the main line of code.

-35) I need to be able to add comments/explanations next to the hostnames, particularly in the statistics sections.
+35) DONE: I need to be able to add comments/explanations next to the hostnames, particularly in the statistics sections.

 36) DONE: I need a --rebuild function that uses the existing .gz files